Professional ADHD Treatment Services

 As your journey progresses, we actively adjust and refine your treatment plan.

-Group Therapy For Current Patients
+Group Therapy Offerings

 Our group therapy programs offer therapeutic support in a group setting, led by skilled professionals.
 These sessions are designed to address specific psychological or medical conditions, providing a space for healing and growth.
+Groups are open to current patients of NW ADHD Treatment Center, as well as individuals who are not current patients but are actively receiving individual services from another mental health provider.

 Current Offerings